ola-sk/Secure-ERP/README.md

 ### Python and python package versioning

-Because of the point we are in the course, we are not expected yet to implement any sort of virtual environments to control versioning of Python and python packages versioning.
+Because of the point we are in the course, we are not expected yet to implement any sort of virtual environments to control versioning of Python and python packages.
 Therefore, we didn't implement it.
 We may create a list that present the versions of the packages used by team to run the software successfully.
 Look for it in the root of the repo going by a standard name of `requirements.txt`.